-Consequently, the user recovers A when either the three servers P_7 , P_8 , and P_9 , or any 5 other servers have finished.
+Consequently, the user recovers A when either the three servers $P_7$ , $P_8$ , and $P_9$ , or any 5 other servers have finished.
+The number 5 comes from Example 3.1.

-Observe that the upload costs for the MatDot and the secure MatDot codes utilized in Examples 3.5 and 3.6 are the same.
+Observe that the upload costs for the MatDot and the secure MatDot codes utilized in Examples 3.1 and 3.2 are the same.
 If the three fastest servers finished first as expected, the download cost for the secure MatDot code is less than the MatDot code download cost.
 In the worst-case scenario where there is a delay for one of the fastest servers, the download costs for the MatDot and the secure MatDot codes are the same.

-Remark 3.7.
+Remark 3.3.
 Note that for an arbitrary L, the polynomials f and g in the MatDot scheme will have degree L - 1.
 Hence, h(x) = f(x)g(x) will have degree 2L - 2 and therefore the user will need to contact 2L - 1 servers to interpolate.
 In particular, the information from any 2L - 1 servers will be enough to determine AB.
 Hence, if each server transmits $h(a_i)$ as soon as computing, the MatDot scheme will be as fast as the fastest 2L - 1 servers to compute and transmit.